 - Ron Bain

-- Colin Gilbert and Ewan Angus
+- Colin Gilbert

 Gregor Fisher plays Samuel J Snoddy, a policeman - but no ordinary policeman!
 And as befits "no ordinary policeman" he works for "no ordinary police department".
 Snoddy is Detective Inspector with the Elite Crime Squad.
 "The Elite" was set up to handle all cases considered unsolvable by other departments.
 Naturally other departments are reluctant to admit they cannot solve cases, so this leaves "The Elite" - and Snoddy - with both an undeserved high professional reputation and an undeserved high proportion of spare time on their hands.